 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
+Krista DiSano, Step 3.5: the site for the initial puncture into the cisterna magna is important for obtaining abundant, non-contaminated CSF.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Section – Results